 Yanmin dashed the hopes of India’s M R Poovamma with a powerful surge to deliver her season’s best performance of 52.49 that put her on top of the Asian lists as well.

 Poovamma, who had swept the Asian Grand Prix series in May, was expecting gold but misjudged her pace badly to end in second spot, timing 53.37.

 It was a Bahrain one-two in the men’s 10,000m, with Alemu Bekele taking the gold in 28:47.26, followed by Bilisuma Shugi in 28:58.67.

 A thin field of just seven runners heard the starter’s gun and it was the three Indians – Kheta Ram, Ratiram Saini and G Lakshmanan – who set the early pace.
 Bilisuma and Bekele quietly followed the Indian trio before shifting gears with eight laps to go.
 Bekele then injected another dose of pace with a little over 1600 metres left to pull away from Bilisuma and emerge a comfortable victor.
 Saini fetched another bronze for India in 29:35.42.

-Dusanova’s compatriot and former World junior champion Svetlana Radzivil edged Kazakhstan’s Marina Aitova on countback for the silver medal after both had cleared over 1.88 metres.
+Dusanova’s compatriot and former world junior champion Svetlana Radzivil edged Kazakhstan’s Marina Aitova on countback for the silver medal after both had cleared 1.88m.